-Information held by the Transport & Infrastructure management systems will be kept for as long as it is required and as a record of what action has been taken until the conclusion of its administrative use.
+Information held by the Transport and Infrastructure management systems will be kept for as long as it is required and as a record of what action has been taken until the conclusion of its administrative use.
 The record will then be made anonymous.

 Is your personal data processed overseas?

 We will not process your information overseas, however it may be necessary if requested by an external organisation under a legal requirement, or at your request.
 In any event, we would ensure that your information is safe.

 At no time will we use your information or pass it to organisations external to us and our partners for marketing without your consent.

 You have the following information rights under Data Protection laws:

 - Right of access